Incremental Learning Overview

 fit.
 The succinct workflow enables you to implement incremental learning with prequential evaluation easily when you plan to track the model performance and train the model on all incoming data chunks.

-Once you create an incremental model object and decide on which workflow to use, write a loop that implements incremental learning:
+Once you create an incremental model object and choose a workflow to use, write a loop that implements incremental learning:

 Read a chunk of observations from a data stream, when the chunk is available.